NICE process and methods

 do not have any intellectual property restrictions that would make it impossible to follow NICE's normal guideline development process.

-If using evidence from published guidelines, the committee should create its own evidence summaries or statements (see the section on summarising evidence in the chapter on reviewing evidence).
+If using evidence from published guidelines, the guideline development team should create its own evidence summaries or statements (see the section on summarising evidence in the chapter on reviewing evidence).
 Evidence tables from guidelines published by other organisations should be referenced with a direct link to the source website or a full reference of the published document.
 The committee should formulate its own recommendations, taking into consideration the whole body of evidence.